-Distribution is broadly via one or more of five approaches:
+Distribution in schools and collegesis broadly via one or more of five approaches:

-- Request to non-teaching staff, e.g. at a school office, school or college reception, or school nurse - 2.
-Request to teaching or guidance/support staff - 3.
+- Request to non-teaching staff, e.g. at a school office, school or college reception, or school nurse - Request to teaching or guidance/support staff - 3.
 Via the Students' Association, in FE colleges - 4.
 Items being sold, either in vending machines or in a campus shop - 5.
 Distributed freely by means of a cost-free vending machine or a drawer or basket in the toilets.